manukautech/XMRemoteRobot/README.md

 Video:
 [https://www.youtube.com/watch?v=aVQCipqSoCs](https://www.youtube.com/watch?v=aVQCipqSoCs)

 This is version 02 moving from HTTP to Websockets-SignalR.
-This is delivering a big improvement in latency - as in less lag and delay in remote control.
+This is delivering a big improvement in latency - as in delay in remote control and monitoring.
 Example latency results are 2ms on local area networks, and 70ms over a distance of 4000km.
 With version 02 we route between commanders and robots with an in-memory "dictionary" object.
 We have removed the database in this version.
 That also removes logging and some potential future elements.
 No database does however make hosting a lot easier.
 XMRemoteRobot hosts well on the free and low cost Azure shared hosting websites.

 Run this on a Windows machine with Visual Studio 2017 installed.
 We use the "Community Edition" which is free of charge for education, individuals and small businesses.
 Download Core 2.1 SDK from:
 [https://www.microsoft.com/net/download/core](https://www.microsoft.com/net/download/core)